eru011/Facebook-Auto-Poker-V2-MultiPoker/README.md

 # Auto-Clicker with Color Detection

 A simple auto-clicker that detects specific colors and automatically clicks when they appear at marked positions.
+Used while AFK - away from keyboard
+-this application uses the users mouse directly | might change according to my laziness level

 ## Features
 - Add multiple click points using F8